 UNESCO lists this imperial city as a World Heritage Site.
 A true “must see” are the walls, the gates, the medina and its monuments and the clocks from Franche-Comté.

-Gateway to the desert, Ouarzazate has the most splendid Kazbah of the country, the Kazbah of Taourirt and the Ksar of Aït Benhaddou (30 km).
+Gateway to the desert, Ouarzazate has the most splendid Kazbah of the country, the Kasbah of Taourirt and the Ksar of Aït Benhaddou (30 km).

 Several beautiful trips are available from here: a visit to the Drâa valley, a long strip of land irrigated by the wadi of the same name, a journey the Dadès valley, also known as the “Road of the Thousand Kasbah”, a very busy road with splendid landscapes, and the many Kazbah bordering the famous palm grove of Skoura.
 Traveling farther, you will reach the beautiful gorges of Dadès.

 The capital city of Rabat is full of fabulous sights, the medina, the Oudaïas district, and the necropolis of Chellah.
-There’s also Salé, the Mrisa gate, the walls, the medina, the Hassan tower, the Kazbah of the Oudaïa, the mausoleum of Mohammed V, the archeological museum, and even the beaches of the Val d’Or.
+There’s also Salé, the Marisa gate, the walls, the medina, the Hassan tower, the Kasbah of the Oudaïa, the mausoleum of Mohammed V, the archeological museum, and even the beaches of the Val d’Or.

-Don’t miss the colorful painted rocks in the desert, the Ammeln valley and the village of Aguerd Oudad.
+Don’t miss the colorfully painted rocks in the desert, the Ammeln valley and the village of Aguerd Oudad.